 Early Admission Policy

 Students enrolled at another college or university may be admitted to Southern for one semester as a guest student.
 An extension of one additional semester may be granted for extenuating circumstances.
-If student intend to enroll full-time for more than one semester, student must submit an application for admission as a transferred student.
+If a student intends to enroll full-time for more than one semester, a student must submit an application for admission as a transferred student.
 Guest students assume responsibility for determining if Southern courses apply to their program at the college/University from which they intend to graduate.